Manjak people: Ancestors

 Many Manjaco households within the traditional homeland have an ancestor shrine made up of carved wooden posts which represent people, these are referred to as pitchap.
 The carved posts while appearing to represent individual people, as interpreted by the Portuguese colonists, are actually collectivist representations of ancestors in general.
 When Manjaco make offerings they refer to a single ancestor despite the shrines representing ancestors collectively.
 An important distinction to make is how the Manjaco regard their ancestors in comparison to other cultures.
 Rather than revering ancestors and treating them as guides to moral superiority, the Manjaco tend to subjugate their ancestors and incorporate them back into society as relative equals.

 During offerings and the asking of questions to ancestors the Manjaco begin by pouring water and then palm wine on the shrines.
 The conversations cannot be initiated by a woman and women must have a man start the conversation before they are able to talk with the ancestor shrine.
 Men and women also differ in what must be relayed and communicated to the ancestors.
 Men in general ask for peace over the household and have short remarks while women tend to discuss the daily occurrences and keep the ancestors updated on village and family life through lengthy conversations.

 Despite prominent Manjaco communities outside of the Bassarel and Babok regions this type of shrine is very rare outside the homeland.
-When Manjaco pass away abroad or outside their community they are reborn back home as an ancestor in their town in a shrine.
+When Manjaco die abroad or outside their community they are reborn back home as an ancestor in their town in a shrine.

 Practices of Body Modification

 Female Scarification

 Prior to the 1960s the practice of female scarification was quite common among the Manjaco, but the practice largely went away as Portuguese presence increased in the region and Portuguese ethnographers of the time tied this to the Manjaco seeing more civilized ways of living and abandoning old ways of life.
 Female scarification was the process of intricately scarring the torsos of women.
 The other members of society often drew patterns on the women and the patterns tended to focus on women's breasts.
 Ethnographic research conducted during 1936 by the then governor of Portuguese Guinea, Antonio de Carvalho Viegas, and a subsequent study in 1960 by A. Martins de Meireles, decided that there was little to no meaning behind the scarification.
 The Portuguese officials thought that the scarification was simply a decoration for women's bodies.
 In the 1960 study, Meireles surveyed over 42,224 Manjaco people (18.452 men and 23,772 women) or about 56% of the then assumed population of the Manjaco.
 He looked for female scarification in the people to make claims about it and found it was significantly more prevalent in the older generations of women.
-The practice of female scarification is well documented from an Austrian photographer, Hugo Bernatzik, who travelled the region photographing the people but took many photos of bear chested women to document scarification.
+The practice of female scarification is well documented from an Austrian photographer, Hugo Bernatzik, who travelled the region photographing the people but took many photos of bare chested women to document scarification.